Description

 Accessibility

 The ground floor is accessible once the doorstep at the entrance is negotiated.
-Upstairs is only accessible to those that can climb a flight of stairs.
+Upstairs is only accessible to those who can climb a flight of stairs.
 There are areas downstairs to sit and read information about the attraction.

 Picture Credit: © Thanet District Council.